anqooqie/proconlib/docs/weighted_bipartite_matching.md

 }>> graph.query();
 ```

+If `maximize` was `true`, it returns the matched edges which can maximize the number of matched edges, and then maximize the sum of weights of the matched edges, as the second element.
+Also, it returns the sum of weights of the matched edges as the first element.

-If you specified that it calculates the maximum matching when you constructed it, it returns the sum of weights and the edges which can reach the maximum matching.
+If `maximize` was `false`, it returns the matched edges which can maximize the number of matched edges, and then minimize the sum of weights of the matched edges, as the second element.
-If you specified that it calculates the minimum matching when you constructed it, it returns the sum of weights and the edges which can reach the minimum matching.
+Also, it returns the sum of weights of the matched edges as the first element.

 ### Constraints
 - None